 Are you a Reflexologist with clients who are trying to conceive?
 Would you like to have the confidence to treat pregnant women with Reflexology?

-Whether you client is already pregnant, or they are trying to conceive, fertility/maternity reflexology can help them to feel more positive and relaxed and bring their body into a state of balance.
+Whether you client is already pregnant, or they are trying to conceive, Reflexology for Pregnancy can help them to feel more positive and relaxed and bring their body into a state of balance.
 The body’s systems are encouraged to work to their optimum – helping you to give your client the best chance of conception and a healthy, happy pregnancy.

-Maternity Reflexology allows the practitioner to treat a pregnant client safely.
+Reflexology for Pregnancy allows the practitioner to treat a pregnant client safely.
 It also prepares therapist for what to expect during their client’s pregnancy.
 You will understand possible causes of miscarriage and know which areas of the feet to treat or to avoid.

 What will you learn?